 Overnight in Kurchatov.

-Kurchatov is a town that was built exclusively to accommodate all the people working in Semipalatinsk, including scientists, drivers and everyone related to the site.
+Kurchatov is a town built exclusively to house the people working at Semipalatinsk, including scientists, drivers, and all others connected to the site.

-The location of Kurchatov was always held secret, and it was even renamed multiple times to keep it that way.
+The location of Kurchatov was always kept secret, and the town was even renamed several times to maintain its secrecy.

-Today, Kurchatov is a partially abandoned town although there are plenty of things to see, including the abandoned former KGB building, which was the largest KGB office in Kazakhstan.
+Today, Kurchatov is partially abandoned, but there are still plenty of sights to see, including the former KGB building, once the largest KGB office in Kazakhstan.

-After lunch, we’ll go back to Semey and tour the city.
+After lunch, we’ll return to Semey and tour the city.

 Domestic flight